Our Team

 Tanya Brownrigg

-Tanya's true passion lies in empowering individuals and families, with a special focus on mentoring young women and supporting victims of crime.
-Her work in these areas has made a tangible difference, providing guidance and support during critical times to help those she serves rebuild their lives.
-Tanya is deeply committed to domestic violence policy advocacy and fostering collaboration
+Her true passion lies in empowering individuals and families, with a special focus on mentoring young women and supporting victims of crime.
+Her work has made a tangible difference, providing guidance, advocacy, and critical support during pivotal moments to help survivors rebuild their lives.
+Tanya is deeply committed to domestic violence policy advocacy and fostering strong, collaborative partnerships across systems of care.
+She is recognized as an activist, a trailblazer, and a leader committed to advancing meaningful and lasting social change.

 In recognition of her leadership and dedication to gender equity and social justice, Tanya was selected as a Rise Up Visionary Leader for the 2024 California Cohort.
-This prestigious honor reflects her commitment to advancing gender equity and justice and her ongoing efforts to create lasting, positive change within her community.
+This prestigious honor reflects her commitment to advancing equity and justice, as well as her ongoing efforts to create sustainable, community-driven change.

-As a devoted wife and mother, Tanya believes deeply in the transformative power of guidance and support.
-She is particularly focused on helping survivors of violence break the cycle of trauma and has a profound understanding of the complexities of intergenerational violence.
-Her dedication led her to found VEST in 2021, during the pandemic, while serving as a social work intern at the Solano Family Justice Center.
-Through this experience, she identified critical gaps in comprehensive, culturally specific services for survivors in Solano County, prompting her to design programs aligned with the Family Justice Center (FJC) framework—recognized as a best practice in domestic violence intervention and prevention.
+As a devoted mother, Tanya believes deeply in the transformative power of guidance, healing, and support.
+She is particularly focused on helping survivors of violence break cycles of trauma and has a profound understanding of the complexities of intergenerational violence.
+Her lived passion and professional experience led her to found VEST in 2021 during the pandemic while serving as a social work intern at the Solano Family Justice Center.
+Through this work, she identified critical gaps in comprehensive, culturally specific services for survivors in Solano County and designed programs aligned with the Family Justice Center (FJC) framework—recognized as a national best practice in domestic violence intervention and prevention.

-In addition to her work with VEST, Tanya collaborated with the Sonoma County Family Justice Center and the Sonoma County District Attorney's Office to implement a Domestic Violence High-Risk Team, enhancing community responses to individuals at the greatest risk of being murdered by their abusers.
+In addition to her work with VEST, Tanya collaborated with the Sonoma County Family Justice Center and the Sonoma County District Attorney’s Office to implement a Domestic Violence High-Risk Team, strengthening coordinated community responses for individuals at the highest risk of lethality.

-Tanya fosters an environment of compassion and empathy, enabling individuals and families to overcome obstacles and thrive.
-She earned her Master of Social Work from the University of Nevada, Reno, and holds an undergraduate degree in Social Work from California State University, Sacramento.
-Her unwavering commitment to advocacy and community support continues to inspire positive change for vulnerable populations.
+Tanya fosters an environment rooted in compassion, dignity, and empowerment—enabling individuals and families to overcome adversity and thrive.
+She earned her Master of Social Work from the University of Nevada, Reno, and holds a Bachelor’s degree in Social Work from California State University, Sacramento.
+Her unwavering commitment to advocacy, healing, and systems change continues to inspire and transform lives across the communities she serves.

 Crisis Line Manager